What is Back Pain?

 Common Back Pain Causes

-Discomfort that comes on abruptly can last up to six weeks.
-This is called acute back pain.
+Back pain that comes on abruptly can last up to six weeks.
+This is called acute pain.
 Often caused by a fall or lifting a heavy object.
-When back pain persists for more than three months (chronic pain) is not as likely as acute pain.
+When pain persists for more than three months (chronic pain) is not as likely as acute pain.

 Below, you will find a list of common causes: